gbenamy/Building-6502-computer/Chapter1-Clock-Module.md

 It works!

-I've added $0.01 \mu F$ capacitor connected to the 555 5th leg and a $0.1 \mu F$ capacitor on the power sorce in order to 'clean' the signal, as recomended in the datasheet.
+I’ve connected a $0.01 \mu F$ capacitor to the 555’s fifth leg and a $0.1 \mu F$ capacitor on the power source to ‘clean’ the signal, as recommended in the datasheet.

 let's calculate the period time T: